qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/database.rst

      - Limit the exported features to those with geometries that intersect the provided extent.
 If none of the features from a specific input layer intersect the extent, the layer will still be created in the GeoPackage file, but it will be empty.
+   * - **Destination CRS**

+       Optional
+     - ``CRS``
+     - [crs]
+     - The coordinate reference system to use for the output layer.
+       If not set, the CRS of the input layer will be used.
+       If the input layers have different CRS, the first one will be used.
    * - **Destination GeoPackage**
      - ``OUTPUT``
      - [file]